-As IPO has several educational institutions under its fold, the most significant material that the Company consumes is paper.
+The most significant material that the Company consumes is paper.
 Paper is used in all aspects of the schools' operations: from application, admissions, enrollment, teaching, recording of grades, student services, to contracts and administrative work.
 Employees, faculty, students, suppliers, contractors and academic partners all use paper in a considerable amount.

-In 2023, IPO consumed 7,693.27 reams of paper which is a drastic increase from the 4,299.23 in 2022.
-But this is still significantly lower than the previous years and pre-pandemic totals.
-This is mainly due to the resumption of full face-to-face classes and normal onsite operations, which significantly increased the need for paper for IPO.
-Even if IPO schools implemented online application and examination for prospective students, fully online degree programs, online classes and examinations to lessen paper consumption, and the use of e-books instead of regular textbooks.
-Paperless transactions (i.e., online filing of leave for employees, online enrollment, and submission of reports on Blackboard for students), the return of normal operations also increased the need for paper in documentation and requirements of the schools.
+In 2024, IPO consumed 13,763.62 reams of paper which is a drastic increase from the 7,693.27 reams in 2023.
+But this is still significantly lower than previous years and pre-pandemic totals.
+This is mainly due to the resumption of full face-to-face classes and normal onsite operations, which significantly increased the need for paper.
+Even if IPO schools implemented online application systems for prospective students, fully online degree programs, online classes and examinations, paperless transactions (i.e., online filing of leave for employees, online enrollment, and submission of reports on Blackboard for students), the return of normal operations increased the need for paper in documentation and requirements of the schools.
 Although resources are renewable, the Company also recognizes that the process of making paper has considerable environmental impact if it is not sustainably sourced.
 The individual schools continue to implement various programs designed to reduce paper consumption.